The outside view of the Benjamin S. Rosenthal Library.

 • Staff define and conduct assessment of administrative and support services.

-• Chairs and assessment liaisons conduct assessment of program goals.
+• Chairs and assessment liaisons conduct program assessment.

-• Advisory committees, comprised of faculty and staff, conduct institution-level assessment and assess the college’s various assessment processes, providing feedback to the campus community intended to improve the quality of assessment.
+• Advisory committees, comprised of faculty and staff, conduct institution-level assessment and assess the college’s various assessment processes.

 Who Supports Assessment at Queens College?